 Building on the success of this, Boris Johnson’s government introduced the ongoing gambling review.
 But while its scope chimes with policies proposed by Tom Watson when he served under Corbyn, the Labour Party is currently very quiet on the issue.

 Watson proposed a series of radical reforms to gambling laws, to bring them into the digital age.
 This included the introduction of a Gambling Ombudsman to improve consumer protections and the requirement that online slots, like physical machines, have stake limits.
 He also suggested forcing all gambling companies to reapply for their licenses, and a statutory levy on gambling firms to fund research, education and treatment.
 This agenda has been adopted practically wholesale by the Conservatives.
-Since leaving Parliament, Watson has joined the board of Flutter, the betting giant that owns SkyBet and Paddy Power.
+Since leaving Parliament, Watson has joined as an adviser to the board of Flutter, the betting giant that owns SkyBet and Paddy Power.

 He is part of a trend.
 Former Labour MPs Michael Dugher and Anna Turley have respectively become CEO and consultant to the Betting and Gaming Council.
 Former Ed Balls adviser Gary Follis also works there.
 Meanwhile, Keir Starmer’s refusal to publish donors to his leadership campaign until after the contest had concluded meant contributions from Peter Coates, the founder of Bet365, couldn’t be taken into account by party members until it was too late.
 Perhaps Labour’s ongoing silence on the issue of gambling reform is the price paid by a cash-strapped party not wanting to upset too many billionaires who might be able to bail them out come election time.